Oleg Vyshniakov: Additional public activities

 Vyshniakov leads is an active participant in the life of the Jewish communities in Lviv, and organizes support programs and humanitarian aid to the needy, in collaboration with the Jewish Ukrainian charity founded "Hesed Aryeh", the Center for Jewish Culture "Shalom Aleichem", the Movement for Progressive Judaism "Teiva" as well as the united Jewish Community in Lviv, "Golden Rose".
-In addition, Vyshniakov initiates various activities to strengthen the historical and cultural heritage of the Ukrainian Jews and organizes a cooperation between the Jewish Agency and the Jewish Communities in the Ukraine.
+In addition, Vyshniakov initiates various activities to strengthen the historical and cultural heritage of the Ukrainian Jews and organizes a cooperation between the Jewish Agency and the Jewish Communities in Ukraine.

-Personal life

-Oleg Vyshniakov lives in the city of Lviv, is married, and has two daughters and four sons.
-He is very much engaged in physical activities, and loves martial arts and yoga.